hashitop/golang/README.md

 ### Download Installer

-Go language requires runtime that executes compiled binary files.
-The runtime is OS dependent so please download the installer of your choice.
+Go language requires compiler that compiles source files and runtime that executes compiled binary files.
+The executable for compiler and runtime is OS dependent so please download the installer of your choice.

 * [Windows](https://dl.google.com/go/go1.12.5.windows-amd64.msi)
 * [MacOS](https://dl.google.com/go/go1.12.5.darwin-amd64.pkg)